Returning Home to Our Bodies

 Join this course and learn practical tools to inhabit our bodies and the natural world that feed our awe and curiosity.
 You’ll learn somatic skills ranging from the foundational to the advanced and subtle that will enable you to better meet the challenges of our times by finding comfort and inspiration in your own body, and in the natural world.

-Facilitated and curated by Abigail Rose Clarke
+hosted by Abigail Rose Clarke

 In this section we will name our lineage, and our intentions.
 Like a seed, everything arises from something else, and by acknowledging our beginnings, we can move forward with clarity.